Getting a Degree in Finance as a Veteran or Military

 Jobs you can get with a Bachelor’s Degree in Finance

-- Budget Analysts, who organize the finances of an organization, run reports, track spending, and create and monitor budgets, have an average salary of $76,540, according to BLS, as of 2019.
+- Budget Analysts organize the finances of an organization, run reports, track spending, and create and monitor budgets.

-- Financial Analysts, who study reports concerning the performance of different investments, and provide financial feedback to organizations to make financial decisions, have an average salary of $81,590, according to BLS, as of 2019.
+- Financial Analysts study reports concerning the performance of different investments, and provide financial feedback to organizations to make financial decisions.

-- Financial Managers, who help plan and manage the financial activities of an organization, and help executives make financial decisions, have an average salary of $129,890, according to BLS, as of 2019.
+- Financial Managers help plan and manage the financial activities of an organization, and help executives make financial decisions.

 Master’s Degree in Finance